Plug and Play Active Learning for Object Detection: Experiments

 \subsection{Experiment Settings}

-\textbf{Dataset settings.} We benchmark~\ourmethod~using two datasets: COCO~\cite{lin2014microsoft} and Pascal VOC~\cite{everingham2015pascal}.
-We follow the training and testing settings in MIAL~\cite{yuan2021multiple}.
-Specifically, for COCO we use \textit{train2017} set for training, and evaluate the models on the \textit{mini-val} set.
-2\% of the training images are randomly selected for initial training, and we run 4 rounds of active learning where at each round a further 2\% of the training images are selected, annotated, and added into the training set.
+\textbf{Dataset settings.} We benchmark the proposed \ourmethodShort~using two datasets: COCO~\cite{lin2014microsoft} and Pascal VOC~\cite{everingham2015pascal}.
+For COCO we use \textit{train2017} set for training, and evaluate the models on the \textit{mini-val} set.
 For Pascal VOC, we use \textit{train2007+2012} for training and \textit{test2007} for testing.
-We randomly sample 5\% of the training data as the initial set, and we run 6 rounds of active learning where at each round 2.5\% extra data are queried.
-We run all experiments using three different initial training sets and report the mean performance. \\
+When comparing with previous works, we follow their dataset split settings~\cite{yuan2021multiple,wu2022entropy} to ensure fair comparisons.
+Note that those settings may vary across different detectors.
+Ablation studies are conducted on Pascal VOC with a unified setting: 5\% of the training data are first sampled as the initial set, then 6 rounds of active learning are conducted where at each round 2.5\% extra data are queried.
+To overcome randomness, we run all experiments using three different initial training sets and report the averaged performance.

-\textbf{Model settings.} We follow MIAL~\cite{yuan2021multiple} to set our model and training recipes for fair comparison.
-We built our code-base using MMDetection toolkit~\cite{mmdetection}.
-For both dataset, the default training setting is to train the models for 26 epochs and decay the learning rate by 0.1 at the 20th epoch.
+\textbf{Model settings.} By default, we follow~\cite{yuan2021multiple} to set our model and training recipes, which ensures a fair comparison of our method and previous works.
+We implement our code base using the MMDetection toolkit~\cite{mmdetection}.
+For both dataset we train the models for 26 epochs and decay the learning rate by 0.1 at the 20th epoch.
 We use ResNet-50~\cite{he2016deep} as the default backbone network.
-All experiments are conducted using 8 NVIDIA 2080Ti GPUs.
-For both datasets we follow~\cite{chen2021ddod} and set $\xi$ in Eq.\ref{eq:difficulty} to 0.6, base EMA momentum $m^0$ to to 0.99, $\alpha$ and $\beta$ in Eq.\ref{eq:coefficient} to 0.3 and 0.2, and the budget expansion ratio $\delta$ to 4.
+All experiments are conducted using 8 2080Ti NVIDIA GPUs.
+We follow~\cite{chen2021ddod} to set the $\xi$ in Eq.\ref{eq:difficulty} to 0.6; we set base EMA momentum $m^0$ to to 0.99 following common practices.
+Other hyper-parameters are empirically set without careful tunning: $\alpha$ and $\beta$ in Eq.\ref{eq:coefficient} are set to 0.3 and 0.2, and the budget expansion ratio $\delta$ is set to 4.
 We run the kmeans++ algorithm for 100 iterations.
-Note that all hyper-parameters are set empirically without careful tuning.